Bachelor of Arts

-Pamela Saylor is a Clinical Assistant Professor and Director of Social Work Program in the Behavioral Sciences Department.
-Her focus is on program development, assessment, and education abroad.
+Pamela is a clinical assistant professor and director of the accredited social work program in the Department of Behavioral Sciences.
+Her focus is on program development, experiential learning, education abroad, and assessment.

 Field Education Director Clinical Assistant Professor

 Robin Miller is responsible to guide the internship sequence of the social work program in an educationally sound manner, while helping to develop future social workers in their readiness for ethical work.